alpha951/Node_Tutorial/README.md

 Author :- [alpha951](https://github.com/alpha951)
 <br>
 **This repository consists of Notes and Code of tutorial by John Smilga from Coding Addict Youtube Channel.
-I have made this repository for my own reference and for others who are interested in learnig**
+I have made this repository for my own reference and for others who are interested in learning**

 - **[Youtube Video Link](https://www.youtube.com/watch?v=TNV0_7QRDwY&list=PLnHJACx3NwAdT_8forzXYvx0o4A2VnoHX&index=8)**
 - **[Course-api (for slides and APIs)](https://course-api.com/)**